-4.2 GROUNDWATER QUALITY
+4.2 Groundwater Quality

-As part of the quarterly monitoring activities specified in the HMMP, groundwater samples were collected from two wells in the First Quarter 2021.
-On February 18, 2021 groundwater samples were collected from the Coso Junction Store #2 (CJS#2) and Little Lake Ranch North Well (LLR North).
+As part of the quarterly monitoring activities specified in the HMMP, a groundwater sample was collected from two wells in the First Quarter 2023.
+On February 16, 2023 groundwater samples were collected from the Coso Junction Store #2 (CJS#2) and the Little Lake Ranch North Well (LLR North).
 These groundwater samples were analyzed for TDS by Eurofins/Calscience LLC in Garden Grove, California a California-Certified Analytical Laboratory.
 Prior to the Third Quarter 2019 samples were analyzed by Eurofins/TestAmerica, Inc. in Irvine, California, a California-Certified Analytical Laboratory.
-Prior to sample collection, groundwater was purged from each well until groundwater physical parameters stabilized, as monitored by a Horiba U52 hand-held unit.
+Prior to sample collection, groundwater was purged from the well until groundwater physical parameters stabilized, as monitored by a Horiba U52 hand-held unit.

 At CJS#2, the groundwater sample was collected from the groundwater holding tank located 20 yards north of this active supply well.
-Water was purged from the holding tank's sample; approximately 5 gallons of water were purged.
-The CJS#2 groundwater sample was collected from the holding tank's sample port on February 18, 2021 at a time of 12:31 p.m.
-The laboratory analytical result from CJS was 580 mg/L of TDS.
-The previous laboratory TDS value for CJS#2 from the Fourth Quarter 2021 was 555 mg/L. The physical parameters, as measured by a Horiba U52 unit, of the groundwater from CJS#2 holding tank immediately prior to sampling were as follows: time 12:29 a.m.; temperature 17.0° C; TDS 560 mg/L.
+Water was purged from the holding tank's sample port; approximately 10 gallons of water were purged.
+The CJS#2 groundwater sample was collected from the sample port on February 16, 2023 at a time of 9:49 a.m.
+The laboratory analytical result from CJS was 662 mg/L of TDS.
+The previous laboratory TDS value for CJS#2 from the Fourth Quarter 2022 was 590 mg/L. The physical parameters, as measured by a Horiba U52 unit, of the groundwater from CJS#2 holding tank immediately prior to sampling were as follows: time 9:47 a.m.; temperature 12.9°C; TDS 604 mg/L.

-At LLR North, approximately 8 gallons of groundwater were purged from the well preceding sample collection.
+At LLR North, approximately 7 gallons of groundwater were purged from the well preceding sample collection.
 Well purging was conducted with a submersible pump and generally following EPA Low-flow methodology.
-The groundwater sample was collected on February 18, 2021 at 10:46 a.m.
-The laboratory analytical result from LLR North was 545 mg/L of TDS.
-The previous laboratory TDS value for LLR North from the Fourth Quarter 2021 was 735 mg/L. The physical parameters, as measured by a Horiba U52 unit, of the groundwater from LLR North immediately prior to sampling with a portable submersible pump were as follows: time 10:45 a.m.; temperature 23.6° C; TDS 636 mg/L.
+The groundwater sample was collected on February 16, 2023 at 11:48 a.m.
+The laboratory analytical result from LLR North was 650 mg/L of TDS.
+The previous laboratory TDS value for LLR North from the Fourth Quarter 2022 was 634 mg/L. The physical parameters, as measured by a Horiba U52 unit, of the groundwater from LLR North immediately prior to sampling with a portable submersible pump were as follows: time 11:47 a.m.; temperature $23.4^{\circ}$ C; TDS 673 mg/L.

-At CJS#2 and LLR North wells, the TDS values from the First Quarter 2021 groundwater sampling events were below "Threshold Requiring Action" values as specified in Table 3-2 of the HMMP (1,500 mg/L for Coso Junction Store #2 and Little Lake Ranch North, and 2,000 mg/L for Hay Ranch South Well).
-The Hay Ranch South Well, also required to be sampled for TDS per the HMMP, was not sampled as it was not operating during the First Quarter 2021 monitoring event.
+At the CJS#2 and LLR North wells, the TDS values from the First Quarter 2023 groundwater sampling event were below the "Threshold Requiring Action value as specified in Table 3-2 of the HMMP (1,500 mg/L for Coso Junction Store #2 and Little Lake Ranch North, and 2,000 mg/L for Hay Ranch South Well).
+The Hay Ranch South Well, also required to be sampled for TDS per the HMMP, was not sampled as it is no longer accessible for sample collection.